-Prob.
+PR OPOSE D LEGISL ATION Prob.
 Code § 6454 (amended).
-Foster parent or stepparent
+Foster parent or stepparent SECTION 1.
+Section 6454 of the Probate Code is amended to read:

 - 6454.
 For the purpose of determining intestate succession by a person or the person's issue from or through a foster parent or stepparent, the relationship of parent and child exists between that person and the person's foster parent or stepparent if both of the following requirements are satisfied: - (a) The relationship began during the person's minority and continued throughout the joint lifetimes of the person and the person's foster parent or stepparent. - (b) It is established by clear and convincing evidence that the foster parent or stepparent would have adopted the person but for a legal barrier existing at the time the adoption was contemplated or attempted.
 Comment.
 Subdivision (b) of Section 6454 is amended to require that the legal barrier to adoption must have existed at the time the adoption was contemplated or attempted.
-This codifies Estate of Smith, 35 Cal.
+This codifies In re Estate of Smith, 48 Cal.
 App.
-4th 1754, 42 Cal.
+4th 1757, 42 Cal.
 Rptr.
-42 (1995), and Estate of Stevenson, 11 Cal.
+2d 42 (1995), and In re Estate of Stevenson, 11 Cal.
 App.
 4th 852, 14 Cal.
 Rptr.
 2d 250 (1992), and rejects Estate of Cleveland, 17 Cal.
 App.
 4th 1700, 22 Cal.
 Rptr.
 2d 590 (1993).